 How Google Protects Your Users From Attacks

-Firstly, Google has Chrome as a browser.
+First thing’s first, Google has Chrome as a browser.

 There’s a version of Chrome called Chrome for Work.
 You can use it, it’s free.

-You can now have one set of security policies, and apply it across all your different devices, and have them all act as first-class citizens.
+You can now have one set of security policies, apply it across all your different devices, and have them all act as first-class citizens.

-So where are those breaches happening?
+So, where are those breaches happening?

 It’s that old enemy of ours, the username and the password.
 And what happens?
 It’s that thing that you tell your users not to do.
 You say, “Please don’t use your password on other sites.”